This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Step 8: Add in a teaspoon of food coloring and mix until evenly mixed.

 Step 9: Place powdered sugar in a small bowl or shallow dish.
 Using a cookie scoop, scoop about 1 ½ tablespoons of the cookie dough at a time and drop into confectioners’ sugar.
-Roll the balls of dough in the powdered sugar until round and evenly coated.
+Roll the balls of dough in powdered sugar until round and evenly coated.
 Continue until the remaining dough is rolled up.

 Step 10: Place dough balls on the prepared baking sheets about two inches apart.